 The actionable piece of having great user intelligence is being able to deliver highly-targeted, data-driven engagements.
 In the same way that marketers and salespeople have tools that allow them to send messages contextual to a prospect’s stage in the buyer journey, customer success and product teams need tools that allow them to send messages contextual to a customer’s stage in the customer journey.

-A good engagement tool will offer a variety of in-app engagement types (like guided tours, feature callouts, surveys, and alerts), powerful segmentation abilities, personalization options, and should be directly informed by user intelligence (like behaviors, demographics, account statuses, and much more) to ensure the right message is sent to the right user at the right time.
+A good product engagement software will offer a variety of in-app engagement types (like guided tours, feature callouts, surveys, and alerts), powerful customer segmentation tools, personalization options, and should be directly informed by user intelligence (like behaviors, demographics, account statuses, and much more) to ensure the right message is sent to the right user at the right time.
+It will also allow you to segment users by device so you can capture analytics and deliver engagements on mobile the same way you do for desktop.

 Once your team has these three functions working for them, they can begin to create data-informed strategies for driving success at each stage of the customer journey.
 User intelligence will help them to understand how customers move through the stages, offer insight into points of contention where targeted engagement could alleviate hangups, and provide a basis for developing dynamic processes that help customer success teams get ahead.